RatchapongLP/backend-learning/effective-java-notes/item02-builder.md

 ```

 ## ❓What problem does it solve?
-Creating instances with a large number of optional fields using regular techniques are not practical.
+Creating instances with a large number of optional fields using old techniques are not practical.
 See the below examples.
 1. Using *constructors* are messy to implement.
 For the client use, it is bug prone, and reduces readability.